Ithaca, New York: Media

-The Ithaca Journal was founded in 1815 and is a morning daily newspaper that has been owned by Gannett since 1912.
+The Ithaca Journal, founded in 1815, is a morning daily newspaper that has been owned by Gannett since 1912.
 The Ithaca Voice is a nonprofit digital news site with a mission to improve civic and political understanding in Ithaca and Tompkins County.
 The Ithaca Times is a free alternative weekly newspaper that's published every Wednesday.
 The Cornell Daily Sun is also published in Ithaca, operating since 1880.
 Other media outlets include the online magazine 14850.com.

 Ithaca is home to several radio stations: